 a.
 Restriction requests: The User will have the right to request restrictions on how a covered entity will use and disclose PHI about them for treatment activities, payment purposes, and health care operations.
 If you, the User, are interested in exploring a restriction request please send notification of the request including your name, contact address, and the nature of the restriction request (not to include PHI) to Coapt’s contact address as listed below in writing.

 Coapt is not required to agree to a User’s request for a restriction, but is bound by any restrictions to which Coapt agrees.
 In the case that Coapt denies a restriction request, a written explanation will be provided in a timely manner to the User.
 In the case that a modification may be made to the restriction request to approve such a request, Coapt may, but does not have the obligation, to provide the User with alternative restriction request specifications.

-The User has the right to request the information that has been collected about them.
+b.
+Information requests: The User has the right to request, inspect, or copy the information that has been collected about them, the source of this information, and obtain accounting of disclosures made by Coapt to third parties.
 The User may contact Coapt in writing for this request.
 Coapt is not required to agree to a User’s request for information, but is bound by any restrictions to which Coapt agrees.
 In the case that Coapt denies an information request, a written explanation will be provided in a timely manner to the User.
 In the case that a modification may be made to the information request to approve such a request, Coapt may, but does not have the obligation, to provide the User with alternative information request specifications.

 USE OF DATA